 The scope of this notification is not clearly set in the TCC.
-However, in accordance with the contract or at the insurer’s request, the insured shall provide all information and documents necessary for determining the extent of the risk and indemnity and that might be expected from the policyholder to the insurer within a reasonable period of time (article 1447, TCC).
+However, under the contract or at the insurer’s request, the insured shall provide all information and documents necessary for determining the extent of the risk and indemnity and that might be expected from the policyholder to the insurer within a reasonable period of time (article 1447, TCC).

 When is notice untimely?

 The TCC does not provide any strict time limit but leaves it to the discretion of the judge to determine whether the notice is timely in consideration of the particularities of the case.
 The only period stipulated by the law is for the liability insurance, which is 10 days starting from the events that may give rise to insurer’s liability.
-If the notice is not provided within this period without a valid excuse, notice is considered to be untimely.
+If the notice is not provided within this period without a valid excuse, notice is considered to be untimely (article 1475, TCC).